 What if I forget to get a supervisor’s signature?

 Most non-profit agencies keep records of volunteer service.
 You can contact them and ask them to call or email me with verification of your service.
 Unfortunately, we cannot take service hour documentation on the “honor system.”

 You can print a form from this website by clicking here.

 What happens if I miss the deadline for turning in my service hour documentation?

 Per the Upper School Handbook, students who fail to turn in service hour documentation on time will earn a Saturday Detention for missing the deadline.
-The student must see Mrs. Lee to make a plan for completing his/her hours.
+The student must see Ms. Wilson to make a plan for completing his/her hours.
 Failure to perform the service and turn in the documentation by the plan date will result in further consequences.
 Since students have had months to complete this requirement, it’s not likely that this consequence will be waived.